-When Paul says we are to "pray in the Spirit," he is telling us to pray in cooperation with God the Holy Spirit, yielding our will to His and valuing what He thinks rather than depending on our own wisdom.
+When Paul says we are to "pray in the Spirit," he is telling us to pray in cooperation with God the Holy Spirit, yielding our will to His and valuing what He approves rather than depending on our own wisdom.
 We might put it this way...

 2. Praying in the Spirit means to pray in agreement with the Word He has given.
 Remember, the Holy Spirit is the One who inspired and gave to us the inerrant book we call the Bible (2 Tim.
 3:16).
 He worked through more than fifty human authors over a fifteen hundred year period of time to produce this book.
 If you want to know the mind of the Spirit, don't shift it into neutral.
 Engage it and fill it with the truth of the Scriptures.
-Beloved, praying in the Spirit does not mean speaking in tongues, as some suggest.
-It means to pray in agreement with the written revelation He has already given.